SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 If you just want to know how to escape from the 7ft giant choking you out then all you need to understand is escape methods and the difference between clinch and pin.
 Your primary methods of getting out are Break Clinch and Escape Pin.
 By using them multiple times you keep increasing your bonus until you are finally able to break out.
 If you are pinned you want to use Escape Pin and if you are in a clinch you want to use Break Clinch.
 Escape Grapple provides an alternative method for getting out but has higher risk for a higher reward.

 As a grappler your goal is to gain as much control as you can while dropping your opponents.
 Step 1) Setup a clinch, Step 2) Use a takedown to pin them, Step 3) Make them suffer.
 Other grapple jutsu are designed to reduce your opponent's control to make it harder to escape.
 Once you have them in a pin you can either pummel them with taijutsu attacks or lock them in a hold.

 Certain situations within a grapple may call for a 'grapple roll'.
 When this happens, the player that triggered the Check rolls Grapple Offense and the other rolls Defense.

 [M10] Grapple Off: 10 \+ Control \+ STR/10 \+ Any relevant bonuses/penalties
 [M11] Grapple Def: 1d20 \+ Control \+ STR/10 \+ AGI/20 \+ Any relevant bonuses/penalties

-Whilst in a clinch, either participant has access to the below actions.
-Bonuses for consecutive use stacks interchangeably between both so after escaping the pin with a \+4 if your next action is Break Clinch you get a \+6.
+While in a grapple all participants gain access to the following actions:

+Reposition (Stamina 5 \+ X\*2, Speed 2 \+ X) You may spend X AP to increase your control by that amount.
+X has a maximum of your ranks in either the pressure or Escape Artist abilities.

-Break Clinch (Stamina 5, Speed 5, Delay 5, Control 0) Must be used in a clinch.
+Break Clinch (Stamina 5 \+ X/2, Speed 5 \+ X/2, Delay X, Control 0) Must be used in a clinch.
 You make a Grapple Defense roll versus your opponent’s Offense.
 If you succeed, the grapple ends immediately.
-Every time you use a Break Clinch action consecutively (without taking a non-Interrupt action between them) you get a stacking +2 to the roll, stamina cost, and delay.
+You gain a \+X bonus to the roll.
+The maximum of X starts at 1 and increases by 1 for every 5 IC the current grapple has lasted.

-Escape Pin (Stamina 7, Speed 5, Delay 5, Control 0) You make a Grapple Defense roll versus your opponent’s Offense.
+Escape Pin (Stamina 7 \+ X/2, Speed 6, Delay 10, Control 0) You make a Grapple Defense roll versus your opponent’s Offense.
 If you succeed, the grapple ends immediately.
-Every time you use an Escape Pin action consecutively (without taking a non-Interrupt action between them) you get a stacking +2 to the roll, stamina cost, and delay.
+You gain a \+X bonus to the roll.
+The maximum of X starts at 1 and increases by 1 for every 5 IC the current grapple has lasted.

 ## **Grapple-Related Tags (also this)**